 My Friend’s House, in keeping with its Vision, Mission and Values is committed to using an intersectional feminist framework to inform and guide all aspects of the agency’s operations and service delivery.

-Intersectional Feminist Framework describes overlapping or intersecting social identities such as gender, race, social class, ethnicity, nationality, sexual orientation, religion, age, mental disability, physical disability, mental illness and physical illness as well as other forms of identity as they relate to systems of oppression, domination or discrimination.
+Intersectional feminist framework describes overlapping or intersecting social identities such as gender, race, social class, ethnicity, nationality, sexual orientation, religion, age, mental disability, physical disability, mental illness and physical illness as well as other forms of identity as they relate to systems of oppression, domination or discrimination.
 Intersectionality is the idea that multiple factors contribute to the creation of the whole person and or societal system.
-Without understanding the synergy (the whole is greater than the sum of its parts) of the identities one cannot understand the person.
+Without understanding the synergy (the whole is greater than the sum of its parts) of the identities, one cannot understand the person.

 Furthermore, in acknowledging My Friend’s House position and influence within the community, it is committed to groups whose rights, freedoms and access to resources and social power is infringed upon.
 This is done through: